Employee benefits and entitlements

 Training and Development

-The Council offers a range of training opportunities where this would be beneficial to individuals and/or departments.
+We offer a range of training opportunities where this would be beneficial to individuals and/or departments.

 All new employees will be subject to the satisfactory completion of either a three or six month probation period depending on length of contract.